AdarWa/hass-intercom/README.md

    - `--tone` to transmit a tone to the intercom.
    - `--source-file /path/to/file.wav` to send a WAV file loop.
    - `--mic` (optionally with `--mic-device`) to send live audio from the default microphone.
+   - `--speaker-device hw:1,0` to direct playback to a specific PortAudio output device.
    - `--sink-file /tmp/ha_inbound.wav` to store audio instead of playing it.
    - `--no-auto-start` to connect without immediately requesting audio.

 Both clients honour sample rate, channel count, and frame duration settings (`--sample-rate`, `--channels`, `--frame-ms`) and can write or discard audio when the system output is unavailable.
-Live microphone capture requires the optional `sounddevice` dependency with a working PortAudio stack.
+Live microphone capture and selecting a non-default speaker device require the optional `sounddevice` dependency with a working PortAudio stack.